 Mitch McConnell's now down to 18%.

-We've had Congress in general down in the teens, and the president's, you know, with his Handling of Hurricane Harvey, where the media is their only criticism was Melania's shoes, which he didn't wear to Texas.
+And the presidents, you know, with his handling of Hurricane Harvey, where the media is their only criticism was Melania's shoes, which he didn't wear to Texas.

 He just boarded Air Marine One to take that helicopter to Air Force One.

-And that's how you know that Trump scored a victory, because that's all they really could criticize.
+And that's how, you know, that Trump scored a victory because that's all they really could criticize.

 So if Republicans can do the following, I think they might be able to salvage this last year.

-I'm not I'm not talking about an A here.
+I'm not talking about an A here.

-That opportunity is slipped through their fingers.
+That opportunity has slipped through their fingers.

 But if they want to keep their jobs and they want to instill confidence and they want to show the American people that their word means something, then the following things need to be done before Christmas of this year.